navedm1424/svg-path-kit/README.md

 z
 ```

-This requires calculating the control-point coordinates for two cubic Bézier curves that produce two perfect circular arcs.
+This requires calculating the control-point coordinates for two cubic Bézier curves that produce the closest approximations of two circular arcs.

 With `PathBuilder`, you only need to specify:
 - the arc’s angle (in radians)
 - either the circle’s center or the arc’s endpoint.

+Here's the code:
 ```ts
 import { PathBuilder, Point2D, Vector2D } from "svg-path-kit";